remko/xeps/whiteboarding.md

     (Romeo)

 Romeo still thinks Juliet is in *s<sub>1</sub>*, so he sends information about his operation *b* to Juliet.
-However, shotly thereafter, he receives a message from Juliet of her square-drawing operation *c* she did while in state *s<sub>1</sub>*, so the state space now looks like this:
+However, shortly thereafter, he receives a message from Juliet of her square-drawing operation *c* she did while in state *s<sub>1</sub>*, so the state space now looks like this: